 - Year - means the calendar year in which a student is enrolled.

 A student who fails to make satisfactory academic progress (i.e. pass half or more of the points enrolled for in a calendar year) will be placed on Conditional Enrolment and may enrol for a prescribed course of study only.
 Such a student who passes fewer than half of the points of the prescribed course will be suspended from enrolment from the University for the subsequent two calendar years.
 Students suspended under the Academic Progress Policy will be regarded as Recommencing Students if they register to return to study at the University of Otago after their suspension period.

-- This policy applies to students studying up to, and including, 400-level papers.
+- This policy applies to students studying up to, and including, 400-level papers, for undergraduate programmes.

 - The policy does not apply to professional undergraduate programmes in the Division of Health Sciences, because the regulations for these programmes contain their own exclusion clauses.

 - "Satisfactory academic progress" is defined as passing half or more of the points enrolled for in a calendar year.